munificent/craftinginterpreters/book/global-variables.md

 ### Expression statements

-Wait until you see the next statement:
+Wait until you see the next statement.
+If we *don't* see a `print` keyword, then we must be looking at an expression statement:

+^code parse-expressions-statement (1 before, 1 after)

+It's parsed like so:

 ^code expression-statement